kubernetes/website/content/en/docs/concepts/configuration/overview.md

 {{< /note >}}

 {{< note >}}
-  **Note:** While `imagePullPolicy: Always` may seem inefficient with the caching semantics of the underlying image provider still apply.
-For Docker as an example, this means that if the image already exist the "pull" will be extremely quick since all the layers are cache hits and no actual image download will need to occur.
+  **Note:** The caching semantics of the underlying image provider make even `imagePullPolicy: Always` efficient.
+With Docker, for example, if the image already exists, the pull attempt is fast because all image layers are cached and no image download is needed.
 {{< /note >}}

 ## Using kubectl